 Your First Visit

-Thank you for considering visiting us, joining us, and even praying about CrossHope Chapel as a possible church family home for your pastoral care and growth in grace!
+Thank you for considering visiting us, joining us, and even praying about CrossHope Chapel as a possible church family home for your pastoral care and spiritual journey!

-I realize that our fellowship is not for everyone or for every need a Christian individual or a family may be seeking from a church home, but we are here for those looking for something simpler, smaller, and more relaxed.
+I realize that our fellowship is not for everyone or for every need a Christian individual or a family may be seeking from a congregation, but we are here for those looking for something simpler, smaller, and more relaxed.

 We can’t replicate all the bells and whistles that a lot of churches do through bigger and better programs.
 Instead, we can replicate the simple fellowship and verse by verse teaching popular with the New Testament church.